kithmalamr/Interactive-Arduino-Based-Pinball-Machine-Fruit-Ninja-Theme-/README.md

 # Pinball Table Subsystems: Audio & Hall Effect Sensing

 This repo contains the implementation of the **Audio System** and **Non-Contact Hall Effect Sensors** for a university pinball table prototype.
-It includes Arduino code, circuit diagrams, and a detailed design report describing hardware selection, system integration, and testing. filecite37†D4 - Individual Report.pdf
+It includes Arduino code, circuit diagrams, and a detailed design report describing hardware selection, system integration, and testing.

 ---